Book cover by Jules Bond

-Why Travel? will be published by Sojourner Books on Feb.
-28, 2021.
-The book soon will be in selected local stores, and available through Shopify.com via my Links page, by sending me a message on the Contact Me page or by contacting me on Facebook.
+Why Travel? was published by Sojourner Books in paperback and ebook formats on Feb.
+28. It is now available locally through Buxton Books (in store or online), through Amazon.com and BarnesandNoble.com and other websites (see my Links page), or by simply sending me a message on this site's Contact Me page or on Facebook.
 It can be purchased by libraries and companies in paperback or ebook format through IngramSpark.
 See the Preview below, and thanks!

 Lillian Smith crystallized a philosophy of travel in a simple phrase, understanding that as we venture out into the world, no journey transports us very far that does not also explore the world within.
 The why of travel is at least as important as the what or the where.

 To that end, this is as much a why-to book as a how-to.